camronh/Chatterbox-AI/README.md

 ## Quick Start

-To use Chatterbox-AI, you'll need to import the package and instantiate it with specific tagNames.
+To use Chatterbox, you'll need to import the package and instantiate it with specific tags.

 Here's a simple example: